 Sand Scoops for Beach Metal Detecting

-The Sand Scoop I use is the Sand Scoop Dune Kraken 11 x 8 Stainless.
-Essentially, it’s a small bucket with perorations which let the small gains of sand out and the object I’m looking remain inside.
+The Sand Scoop I use is the CKG Sand Scoop (👈 link to Amazon) Essentially, it’s a small bucket with perforations which let the small grains of sand out and the object I’m looking remain inside.
 This saves me a ton of time whenever I go to the beach.
 Whenever I use it I almost always find the coin (or more commonly the pop-tab) which my metal detector was signaling was in the sand.

 Without a sand scoop, it can be especially difficult to metal detect in the sand because as you are digging the hole, the sand will back-fill the space immediately.
 But, as I said with a sand scoop this process is made much easier because it is okay if the sand flows back into the hole because I don’t need to get rid of it all to find what I’m looking for.
 I just need to find the general area where the object is located.